“You’re fat?” I stared at the Tinder notification on my phone; wonder how I should respond to this kind of statement-question.

 “Yes!
 But I also really like podcasts and art museums.
 Any of those interest you?”

-This is not the first time someone has realized I am plus-size after we matched.
+This is not the first time someone has realised I am plus-size after we matched.
 I’ve had potential dates review my photos after exchanging a few messages and then ghost me.
 I’ve even had people ask why I don’t mention my body type in my profile so that “people can search better.”
 The simple reason: I’m not a category.
 I’m a person.

 I’d like to think we’ve moved past reducing plus-size bodies into their own dating nook; safely cornered away as to not be grouped with the coupling of straight-size people.
 But I’m reminded on a daily basis through messages, DMs, and even personal emails that to find me attractive is fetish-based — something I should apparently be grateful for because plus-size bodies are still not considered sexy or good enough to date without creating a red flag.
 (And if you do find me sexy, you should obviously receive a fucking gold-medal for your wokeness.)